sysid/vimania/README.md

 - Synchronization of todo status between Markdown files and database
 - todo lists within code fences are ignored
 - DB entry has a link to the task's source file, so by looking in the DB any todo can be located.
+- Todos are removed from database when removed from markdown file with `dd`

+### URL management: `twbm` integration
+- If `twbm` is installed `Vimania` pushes URL's to the bookmark database transparently when opening the bookmark with `go`.
+- Pushed bookmarks have the default tag `vimania` in the bookmarks db.
+- Bookmarks are removed from bookmarks database when removed from markdown file with `dd`

 ### Insert URIs and Todos convenience method:
 I recommend configuring two [UltiSnips](https://github.com/SirVer/ultisnips) snippets: